Takeovers In Australia.

 Critical infrastructure centre

-The Government has announced the launch of a “dedicated centre” to assess critical electricity, water and port assets and develop a register that will take a consolidated view of infrastructure ownership in high risk sectors.
+The Government has established a “dedicated centre” to assess critical electricity, gas, water and port assets and maintain an asset register that will take a consolidated view of infrastructure ownership in high risk sectors.
 The centre will consider both publicly and privately owned assets.
-Ashurst has been consulted by FIRB on the development of this centre (ahead of a more formal consultation process).
+Ashurst has been consulted by FIRB on the development of this centre.

 Applications are lodged electronically through the FIRB website.
 FIRB publishes guidelines on what it expects applications to include.
 FIRB will review the proposed acquisition and make a recommendation to the Treasurer on whether the proposed acquisition should be approved under the Government’s foreign investment policy.